aeoliux/fakedos/doc/kernel.md

 # FakeDOS - kernel
 WIP DOS-like kernel `BOOT.SYS`.

+## Be careful!
+Currently kernel does not have a memory deallocator.
+Every program executed is loaded higher than previous.
+Finally you will get an error about insufficient memory.
+Not because you don't have it, but because the memory is not freed after use. **Deallocator is next step in development!**

 ## What it does?
 1. Copies itself from `0x2000:0x0000` to `0x1000:0x0000`.
 2. Sets up segment registers to `0x1000:0x0000`.